ArjunReddy07/wind-stf/docs/thesis/md/background.md

 ## 2.2 Time Series Forecasting

 In \cite{brockwell2016intro}, Brockwell & Davis define time series as "a set of observations $y_t$, each one being recorded at a specific time $t$".
 When observations are recorded at discrete times, they are called a discrete-time time series, on which we focus this work.

 An important task in time series analysis is time series forecasting: "prediction of data at future times using observations collected in the past" \cite{hyndman2018principles}.
+Time series forecasting permeates most aspects of modern business, such as business planning from production to distribution, to finance and marketing, inventory control and customer management (\cite{oreshkin2020nbeats}).
+A single point in forecasting accuracy may represent millions of dollars (\cite{kahn2003apudOreshkin}, \cite{jain2017apudOreshkin}).

 Time series forecasting tasks can be categorized in terms of (a) inputs, (b) modeling and (c) outputs.
 In terms of inputs, one can use exogenous features or not, one or more input time series (univariate *versus* multivariate).
 In terms of modeling, one must define a resolution (e.g. hourly, weekly), can aggregate data in different levels (hierarchical *versus* non-hierarchical), and can use different schemes for generating models (we distinguish conventional from machine learning-based).
 Finally, regarding outputs, a forecasting task might involve making predictions in terms of single values or whole distributions (deterministic *versus* probabilistic), point-predictions or prediction intervals, predict values for either a single point or for multiple points in future time (one-step-ahead *versus* multi-step-ahead).
 In this work, we focus on deterministic, one-step-ahead point forecasts.